aergonaut/LifeAquatic/README.md

 3. Generate project files.
 If using Eclipse: `./gradlew eclipse`; if using
 IntelliJ: `./gradlew idea`

+#### "select an mcp conf dir for the deobfuscator"

+If you see this window, navigate to `$HOME/.gradle/caches/minecraft/net/minecraftforge/forge/$FORGE_VERSION/unpacked/conf`

+Depending on the circumstances, you may not be able to select the `.gradle` directory because it is hidden.
+If that is the case, type the absolute path into the path selection box.

+Click Select to save the setting.
+You shouldn't be prompted to select this again.

+This is raised by CodeChickenCore, which is the support library for NEI.

 ### Style

 Coding style is enforced by [ScalaStyle](http://www.scalastyle.org/).
 ScalaStyle